mitranim/espo/docs/html/partials/reaction.md

 Runs `fun` in the context of the reaction, subscribing to any [`observable refs`](#-isobservableref-value-) passed to `.deref()` during the run.
 Returns the result of `fun`.
-`onTrigger` will be called when any of the subscribed observables are triggered.
+`onTrigger` will be called when any of those observable refs is triggered.

 The subscriptions created during a `.run()` race with each other.
 As soon as one is triggered, all subscriptions are invalidated and `onTrigger` is called.
-Until the next `.run()`, which is usually immediate, no further triggers will occur, but subscriptions remain "active" until the end of the next `.run()`, at which point they're replaced with the new subscriptions and deinited.
+Until the next `.run()`, which is typically [immediate](#static-reaction-loop-fun-), no further triggers will occur, but subscriptions remain "active" until the end of the next `.run()`, at which point they're replaced with the new subscriptions and deinited.
 They're also deinited on `.deinit()`.
 Overlapping the subscription lifetimes allows to avoid premature deinitialisation of lazy observables.

 ```js
 const atom = new Atom(10)